regandono/santools/README.rst

   * To import VSP One Block (B20 & B85) configurations, please use ``Config Collector (cc)``

-  * If font cannot show properly, change your terminal font (eg: Cascadia Mono)
+  * If font cannot show properly, change your terminal font (eg: Cascadia Mono).

-  * If cannot increase/decrease font size by press CTRL + Mouse Scroll Up/Down and table output is wrapped,
+  * If cannot increase/decrease font size by press CTRL + Mouse Scroll Up/Down and table output is wrapped.

     - Increase your terminal "Screen Buffer Size" (eg: 500).

       Goto  your terminal Properties or using CLI mode 'con:cols=Width_Size'

-    - Show/hide any column using
+    - Show/hide any column using.

       ``>_`` SHOW COLUMN or COLUMN SET or COLUMN RESET